Wilberforce University

 Text-to-speech Audio

-With the support of then Governor Salmon Chase, members of the Cincinnati Council of the African Methodist Episcopal Church purchased land and buildings at Tanawa Springs, a health resort just outside of Xenia.
+With the support of the Governor Salmon Chase, members of the Cincinnati Council of the African Methodist Episcopal Church purchased land and buildings at Tanawa Springs, a short-lived health resort just outside of Xenia.
 Among the founding members were Bishop Daniel Payne, Reverend Lewis Woodson, Ishmael Keith, and Alfred Anderson.
 They envisioned creating a haven where Black intellectualism could thrive and worked to ensure its future by providing a solid education to those who would seek it.

 The existence of the University led directly to the development of a prominent Black professional community in Xenia and has produced a large number of graduates who have gone on to successful careers in diverse fields.
-The University has become a major point of interest on the landscape of Black culture and played a role in the 20th Century’s Civil Rights Movement.
+The University has become a major point of interest in the landscape of Black culture and played a role in the 20th Century’s Civil Rights Movement.
 W. E. B. Du Bois was among the faculty for a time.
 The 1960s saw expansion and construction.
 During the Super Outbreak in the spring of 1974, however, much of the original campus was destroyed by the powerful tornado that also wiped out half of Xenia.